Jay-Idrees/Full-Stack--Note-Writer/README.md

 - Storing user note title and text content in JSON format into a database

-- Assigning unique Id for each note
+- Assigning a unique Id to each note

 - Identifiyig indifidual notes in the global notees db by id

-- Performing CRUD functions (Creat, Read, Update and Delete) on a specific note using an express server (app.delete, app.get, app.post functions)
+- Performing CRUD functions (Creat, Read, Update and Delete) on a specific note identified by id and by using Express.JS for handeling requests (app.delete, app.get, app.post functions)

 - Using req.body and req.prams for receiving data from the Front-End